Warhawk PBS Guide

 3.4.3.
 Machine Learning Accelerated (MLA) Nodes

 MLA nodes are GPU nodes with specialized hardware and software to support machine-learning tasks.
-To request MLA nodes, add the nmlas option to the select directive, as follows: #PBS -l select=N1:ncpus=N2:mpiprocs=N3:nmlas=N4 where N1 is the number of nodes you are requesting, N2 is the number of cores on the targeted node, N3 is the number of MPI processes per node, and N4 is the number of MLAs.
+To request MLA nodes, add the ngpus option to the select directive, as follows: #PBS -l select=N1:ncpus=N2:mpiprocs=N3:ngpus=N4 where N1 is the number of nodes you are requesting, N2 is the number of cores on the targeted node, N3 is the number of MPI processes per node, and N4 is the number of MLAs.

 Some examples can be found in the Sample Code Repository at $SAMPLES_HOME/Programming/MLA.